 Add the bay leaves, chicken stock, peppercorns, sherry, and all but 2/3 cup of the black beans.

 Cook over low heat for about one hour until the beans are very soft.

 Puree the soup until smooth.
-Add the reserved beans to smooth soup, stir, heat gently and serve.
+Add the reserved beans to the smooth soup, stir, heat gently, and serve.

 Serving size = 1 cup